tjwds/ndev/README.md

 ## Usage

-`ndev register` — Invoke this in the directory containing your library to register it with ndev.
+`nodedev register` — Invoke this in the directory containing your library to register it with ndev.
-`ndev develop name` — Invoke this in a project to swap in the already-registered library for development
+`nodedev develop name` — Invoke this in a project to swap in the already-registered library for development

 ## Example

 Say Project A is an app, and Project B is a library that that project uses.

 First, navigate to `/projects/project_b`.
-Invoke `ndev register`, and Project B will be registered under the name provided in its package.json — let's say this is `projectB`.
+Invoke `nodedev register`, and Project B will be registered under the name provided in its package.json — let's say this is `projectB`.

 Next, navigate to `/projects/project_a`.
-Invoke `ndev develop projectB` and project B will be installed from its home on your local machine, as well as symlinked at the top level.
+Invoke `nodedev develop projectB` and project B will be installed from its home on your local machine, as well as symlinked at the top level.